10 Tips for Selling Your Historical Home to the Right Buyer

 Tip #6: Be ready to rattle off your home’s numbers

-- The year that you (or any past owners) made additions, alterations, renovations, or improvements.
+The year you (or past owners) made additions, alterations, renovations, or improvements

-Be ready to show and talk about when the house was rewired, when you put in a new roof, when you installed the new HVAC—that way, the new owners can plan for when those big dollar projects may need attention again.“Disclosures need to be thorough on historic homes—because you need to know when any updates were done,” advises Block.
+“Disclosures need to be thorough on historic homes — because you need to know when any updates were done,” advises Block.
 “That way, the buyers know what they’re getting into when making an offer, and they’ll be more reasonable when asking for repairs or credits after their inspection.”

 “A seller isn’t required to share any estimate for annual upkeep costs for their historic home,” says Block.
 “But more and more buyers are asking for average utility costs, as they’re concerned with heating and cooling costs for drafty historic homes.”

-In case your buyer has trouble finding one willing to insure a historic home at a reasonable rate, they’ll be happy knowing who you’ve worked with in the past.
+In case your buyer has trouble finding an insurance company willing to insure a historic home at a reasonable rate, they’ll be happy knowing who you’ve worked with in the past.

 Tip #7: Highlight your home’s history, not its fables

-You’ve got a lot of options to help you research your home’s history:
+Luckily, there are plenty of ways to help you research your property’s history:

 If you have an active chapter in your area, they’ve probably already gathered data on your historic home.